JoshuaJames-gif/uStar_fe/.expo-shared/README.md

 ## uStar description

 A children monitoring app.
-It was produced as an incentive to promote good behaviour in children. a way for the parent to reward their children for good behaviour.
+It was produced as an incentive to promote good behaviour in children.
+A way for the parent to reward their children for completed tasks via a virtual system.

 ### Installing